Considerations on France

 Considerations on France (Considérations sur la France) is a 1796 political pamphlet and treatise by the Savoyard philosopher Joseph de Maistre about the ongoing French Revolution.
 Maistre presents a providential interpretation of the Revolution and argues for a new alliance of throne and altar under a restored Bourbon monarchy.
 The work is the best-known French equivalent of Edmund Burke's work Reflections on the Revolution in France (1790).

 Thesis

-Maistre claimed that France had a divine mission as the principal instrument of good and evil on Earth.
-He interpreted the Revolution as a providential event in which the monarchy, the aristocracy and the Ancien Régime in general, instead of directing the influence of French civilization to the benefit of mankind, had promoted the atheistic doctrines of the 18th-century philosophes.
-He claimed that the crimes of the Reign of Terror were the logical consequence of rationalistic Enlightenment thought as well as its divinely-decreed punishment.
+Maistre stated that France has a divine mission as the principal instrument of good and evil on Earth.
+He interpreted the Revolution of 1789 as a providential event in which the monarchy, the aristocracy and the Ancien Régime in general, instead of directing the influence of French civilization to the benefit of mankind, had promoted the atheistic doctrines of the 18th-century philosophes.
+He claimed that the crimes of the Reign of Terror were the logical consequence of Enlightenment thought as well as its divinely-decreed punishment for spreading Enlightenment ideas.